 Don’t forget that your body also needs time to rest and recover.
 Long descents in particular can lead to sore and tight leg muscles.
 A great way of supporting recovery and long-term muscle health is through some form of stretching activity such as yoga.
 I also start every day with 15 minutes on my foam roller- this does a lot for stretching out those tight muscles.

 Looking to get fit for the trail this summer and head to the mountain in good company?
-Then check out our Trail Fit Club- back for the fourth year- fun, fitness and friendship in the mountains...Trail Fit Club
+Then check out our Trail Fit Club- back for the fifth year- fun, fitness and friendship in the mountains...Trail Fit Club

 Or maybe you’re looking for a goal for your fitness training this summer?
 Check out our Transalp Trek from Tegernsee to Sterzing:Transalp trek: Tegernsee, Germany – Sterzing, Italy